 Workshops should have a participatory design and last 90 minutes.

-Possible formats: panel discussion, fishbowl, World Café, living libraries, theatrical performances, walking tours, manifestations and flash mobs, collective (mind)-mapping, Pro Action Café (encouraging activities and actions related to a concrete question), appreciative inquiry, etc.
+Possible formats: panel discussion, shbowl, World Café, living libraries, theatrical performances, wal- king tours, manifestations and ash mobs, collec- tive (mind)-mapping, Pro Action Café (encouraging activities and actions related to a concrete questi- on), appreciative inquiry, etc.

-(i) Title; (ii) Detailed description of the format and content (600-1200 words) including a short description of materials, space requirements, and max. size of audience; (iii) short description of the workshop format and content (150 words).
+Requirements for submission: Title and Abstract: provide a detailed description of the format and content (600-1200 words) including a short description of materials, space requirements, and max. size of audience.

-(i) Title; (ii) Detailed description of target group, possible formats and goal of the consecutive session (600-1200 words) including a short presentation of your civil society or scientific organisation, indication of possible financial or personnel support for session development, possible contacts and networks, clear objective of strategy development, and a short description of materials, space requirements, and max. size of audience; (iii) short description of the session’s target audience, your chosen format, and the goal of your sessions (200 words).
+Requirements for submission: Title and Abstract: provide a detailed description of your target group, possible formats and goal of the consecutive session (600-1200 words) including a short presentation of your civil society or scientific organisation, indication of possible financial or personnel support for session development, possible contacts and networks, clear objective of strategy development, and a short description of materials, space requirements, and max. size of audience.